 The Spring Lake Improvement District oversees parks and recreation areas.
-Pine Breeze Park, located next to the District Office, provides tennis courts, basketball courts, picnic areas, playground equipment, and a community center residents may use free of charge, but requires a deposit.
+Pine Breeze Park, located next to the District Office, provides a large Shelter for events, tennis courts, basketball courts, picnic areas, playground equipment, and a community center residents may rent.
 Several other parks throughout the community offer amenities as well.
 Arbuckle Creek Park is located at the junction of Arbuckle Creek and Lake Isktopoga and has a boat ramp, fishing pier, picnic area, and restroom.
 It is available free of charge by securing a lock code from the District Office.
 The park in Village VIII, Lakeside Estates, is privately owned and operated by the Homeowners Association.

 Services provided by the District to parks and recreation include, but are not limited to: